As yields rebound, investors seek high credit quality and strong SRI credentials

 Amid recessionary and inflationary conditions, many investors are looking to keep powder dry while they wait for greater visibility in equity markets and other long-horizon investments.

 Money markets are more interesting than they have been for many years as central banks raise rates.
-In Europe, 10 years of negative rates are giving way to strongly positive yields, with the market anticipating an ECB deposit rate of around 3% by mid-2023.
+In Europe, 10 years of negative rates are giving way to strongly positive yields, with the market anticipating an ECB deposit rate of near to 3.5% by mid-2023.

-“Our target is to add a credit premium to that, bringing yield to more than 3% over the coming months and years,” says Richier.
+“Our target is to add a credit premium to that, bringing yield to between 3% to 4% over the coming months,” says Richier.

 Richier sees credit as one of three ways Ostrum AM can add value to money market returns.
 His team invests exclusively in investment grade issuers from world-selected countries, using a large credit analyst team to find high quality issuers with strong credit fundamentals.